 During May or early June 1942, his parents received a letter from the War Department about his status.

-“According to War Department records you have been designated as the emergency addressee of Cpl.
-Robert H. Harrie who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Corporal Robert M. Harrie, 20,645,293, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.